PA CONFERENCE OF TEAMSTERS

 1995 NASCAR Pontiac Grand Prix driven by Jimmy Hensley and sponsored by Teamsters Local 71 in Charlotte North Carolina-model built by Ed Reichart

 In a teamster’s life, work was scarce, jobs were insecure, and poverty was commonplace.
-In 1900, the typical teamster worked 12-18 hours a day, seven days a week for an average wage of $2.00 per day.
+In 1900, the typical teamster worked 12 to 18 hours a day, seven days a week for an average wage of $2.00 per day.
 A teamster was expected not only to haul his load, but to also assume liability for bad accounts and for lost or damaged merchandise.

 The work left teamsters assuming all of the risks with little chance for reward.